 A Spanish midfield artist whose delicate touch and vision made him a cult hero at Barcelona and Lazio, despite a career hampered by injuries.

-Iván de la Peña emerged from Barcelona's famed La Masia academy not as a powerhouse, but as a thinker.
-Nicknamed 'The Little Buddha' for his calm demeanor and shaved head, his game was one of subtle geometry—weighted through-balls, sudden changes of pace, and an almost telepathic understanding of space.
-His breakthrough in the mid-1990s promised a new era of creative midfield play at Barça, but his path diverged from the typical club legend.
+Iván de la Peña emerged from Barcelona's La Masia academy as a thinker, not a powerhouse.
+Nicknamed 'The Little Buddha' for his calm demeanor and shaved head, he played with subtle geometry—weighted through-balls, sudden changes of pace, and an almost telepathic understanding of space.
+His breakthrough in the mid-1990s promised a new era of creative midfield play at Barça.
 A bold move to Lazio in 1998 saw him flourish in Serie A, where his technical grace stood out in a notoriously tactical league.
-Later spells at Marseille and Espanyol were marked by flashes of his old genius amidst physical struggles.
-For many fans, de la Peña remains a poignant 'what if'—a player whose pure, uncompromising style left an indelible mark on those who valued artistry over athleticism.
+Later spells at Marseille and Espanyol showed flashes of his old genius amid physical struggles.
+For many fans, de la Peña remains a poignant 'what if'—a player whose pure, uncompromising style left a lasting impression on those who valued artistry over athleticism.

 1965–1980